junxit/us-congress-bills-109/metadata.md

 - 2006-11-13 — Introduced in House
 - 2006-11-13 — Introduced in House
 - 2006-11-13 — Referred to the House Committee on Veterans' Affairs.
+- 2006-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-11-14 — Considered as unfinished business. (consideration: CR H8637-8638)
+- 2006-11-14 — Considered under suspension of the rules. (consideration: CR H8617-8621)
+- 2006-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6314.
+- 2006-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-11-14 — Mr. Buyer moved to suspend the rules and pass the bill.
+- 2006-11-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 520). (text: CR H8617)
+- 2006-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 520).(text: CR H8617)